Shannon number

 The Shannon number, named after the American mathematician Claude Shannon, is a conservative lower bound of the game-tree complexity of chess of 10^{120}, based on an average of about 10^{3} possibilities for a pair of moves consisting of a move for White followed by a move for Black, and a typical game lasting about 40 such pairs of moves.
+His influential 1950 paper on it, "Programming a Computer for Playing Chess", introduced the field of computer chess.

 Shannon's calculation

-Shannon showed a calculation for the lower bound of the game-tree complexity of chess, resulting in about 10^{120} possible games, to demonstrate the impracticality of solving chess by brute force, in his 1950 paper "Programming a Computer for Playing Chess".
-(This influential paper introduced the field of computer chess.)
+Shannon showed a calculation for the lower bound of the game-tree complexity of chess, resulting in about 10^{120} possible games, to demonstrate the impracticality of solving chess by brute force.

-Shannon also estimated the number of possible positions, of the general order of $\frac{63!}{32!{8!}^2}$, or roughly $3.7\times 10^{43}$.
+Shannon also estimated the number of possible positions, of the general order of 63^{31} (8!)^{−2} (where the ! represents the factorial and the underlined superscript represents a falling factorial), or roughly 3.7×10^34.
 This includes some illegal positions (e.g., pawns on the first rank, both kings in check) and excludes legal positions following captures and promotions.